 So, in a week or so (after my exam - oops, did I spoil it?)
 I'll fill you in.
 In the meantime, I'll leave you with something else I've been meaning to share.

 Have you watched the Emmy award winning series, Breaking Bad?
-DH and I quickly became addicted after watching the first episode.
-We're anxiously awaiting the release of season six on Netflix (or for the DVD fairy to drop it on our doorstep).
+We quickly became addicted in this house, after watching just one episode.
+We're anxiously awaiting the release of seasons six on Netflix (or for the DVD fairy to drop it on our doorstep).

 Not only is Breaking Bad a wildly popular series, it has won points with disability advocates everywhere thanks to RJ Mitte, the actor who plays the son of main character, Walter White.
 RJ is a phenomenal actor who just so happens to have cerebral palsy.

 Take a look at this scene where DEA agent, Hank Schrader has been brought in to the station because his colleagues believe that Hector Salamanca, former high-ranking drug runner with the Juarez cartel (rendered speechless due to stroke) is going to reveal critical information about a current drug ring.

 Hank should know better - Salamanca is old school and wouldn't be caught dead snitching.
 His message put a smile on my face though as it showed AAC (with a little reading between the lines) in its true form: being able to say exactly what you want to say when you want to say it.